reconhub/learn/content/post/practical-stegen.md

-We placed this recipe in a function called `single_risk_ratio()` and we know we can use it to calcuate the risk ratio for individual variables, but we need to be able to calculate it over all the variables from `stegen` that we have listed in our `food` vector.
+We placed this recipe in a function called `single_risk_ratio()` and we know we can use it to calcuate the risk ratio for individual variables, but we need to be able to calculate it over all the variables from `stegen` that we have listed in our `food` vector by subetting with the square brackets (`[ ]`).
 The solution is to use an R function called `lapply()`, which takes each element of a list (or column of a data frame) and uses it as the first ingredient (also known as argument) of a function.
 Like `tapply()`, the function can be anything and additional arguments are placed behind the function.
 It will then return the output as a
 list:

 ``` r